 For example, work that feels ‘routine’ in your engineering or design departments may qualify as R&D. The costs of staffing, materials etc., associated with these qualifying activities need to be collected and collated to generate a total qualifying expenditure.

 Evidence of technological advances and uncertainties faced during this R&D activity can be written up and submitted to strengthen the claim.
-The total qualifying expenditure multiplied by 13% gives you the benefit.
-This figure is submitted within your tax calculation alongside any supporting documents such as technical reports.
+The total qualifying expenditure multiplied by 20% gives you the benefit.
+This figure is submitted within your tax calculation alongside any supporting documents, such as technical reports.
 For large claims (‘Large Company’ scheme claims tend to be larger), you must submit substantial evidence to ensure that HMRC can readily determine the claim’s legitimacy.

-Once submitted, HMRC will review the claim and either accept it, ask questions, or open a formal inquiry.
+Once submitted, HMRC will review the claim then either accept it, ask questions, or open a formal inquiry.
 There are seven steps to determine how you will receive the RDEC credit, which allows you to offset any tax owed to HMRC.

 There are complexities to qualifying costs, including the relationship between the company and external workers involved in R&D and ensuring you identify all your qualifying activities.
 A specialist advisor can navigate the process accurately and typically leads to a more significant claim, with well-supported evidence understood by HMRC reviewers – all without taking up too much of your precious time!